morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - **Program Structure**.
 Are global variables permissible?
 - **Syntax**.
 Is it okay to write ternary expressions that have side-effects?

-The following style guides are considered standard for their respective languages.
+The following guides are recommended for Udacity projects.

 ### Python
 - [PEP 0008 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 PEP stands for Python Enhancement Proposal.
 PEP 8 provides the coding conventions for all code that is part of the Python standard library.
 The focus is on layout and naming conventions rather than on syntax.